Authorization and Authentication

 data center.

-All API requests are made using the URL that includes your data center, e.g. https://us-1.dailystory.com/api/v1/about
+All API requests are made using the URL that includes your data center, e.g. https://us-1.dailystory.com/api/v1/about.
+In this example, us-1 is the data center.
+DailyStory's application centers are provided regionally.

 Request Authorization

-The DailyStory API requires that all API requests are made over HTTPS and is authenticated using either basic authentication or a bearer token set in the Authorization HTTP header.
+The DailyStory API requires that all API requests are made over HTTPS and is authenticated using either a bearer token (preferred) basic authentication (supported) in the Authorization HTTP header.

 Basic Authentication

-The Authorization header for basic authentication would look as follows:
+The Authorization header for basic authentication would then look as follows:

 GET request example